-Whether choosing to take part in Stock Market challenge (where students are supported by a business mentor), learning how to programme using Python, taking on a project in science in order to gain a Crest Award certificate, or gaining an insight into the world of healthcare professionals with external providers as part of the Medics and Healthcare Society, enrichment at Greenshaw provides the opportunity.
+Whether choosing to take part in charities and fundraising, learning how to programme using Python, mentoring younger students as part of the sports leader programme, or gaining an insight into the world of healthcare professionals with external providers as part of the Healthcare Society, enrichment at Greenshaw provides the opportunity.

-Our enrichment programme is enhanced by Wednesday afternoon sports sessions in which sixth form students can participate in a variety of sports, where no prior experience is required and external coaches have been hired to work with our students.
-Although basketball, netball and football seem the most popular, often resulting in student-staff matches during the year, also on offer are dance classes, table tennis and use of the fitness suite.
+Our enrichment programme is enhanced by Wednesday afternoon sports sessions in which Sixth Form students can participate in a variety of sports, where no prior experience is required.
+Although basketball, netball and football seem the most popular, often resulting in student-staff matches during the year, also on offer is table tennis and use of the fitness suite.
 Other enrichment opportunities include participation in the Duke of Edinburgh Silver award programme and a bi-ennial trip to far-flung places such as Nepal and Tanzania.

-Opportunities to attend university taster days, summer schools and lectures are made available each week via Route to Success and students are encouraged to attend these.
+Opportunities to attend university taster days, summer schools and lectures are made available each week on Frog and in registration and students are encouraged to attend these.